Property Registration in Delhi

 When you buy or sell property, the transaction is not legally valid without the buyer and seller signing the sale deed in the presence of at least two witnesses.
-Governed by the Registration Act, 1908, sale deed is the most important document for while selling or purchasing property in India..
+Governed by the Registration Act, of 1908, the sale deed is the most important document for selling or purchasing property in India.

 The agreement must contain details about the advance payment made to the Seller by the buyer and the agreed time period within which. the balance payment will be made by the buyer and the Final Sale Deed will be registered